Judicial Branch Home >

 Divorce, Child Support, Custody & Family Law >

 Under Minnesota law, a divorce is called a "Dissolution of Marriage."
-To get divorced in Minnesota, one of the spouses must have lived in Minnesota for at least 180 days before starting the case.
+To get divorced in Minnesota, one of the spouses must be living in Minnesota for at least 180 days before starting the case.
 Getting divorced is a lot more complicated than getting married, and it can take several months before your divorce is final.

-Your divorce will be more complicated if you have property (real estate, automobiles, vacation property, pensions, jewelry, etc.) or minor children.
-Your case could be done faster if you and your spouse agree on how to divide the property and handle custody of the children.
-Many cases start out with disputes, but then the parties are able to reach an agreement.
-Sometimes the judge will order the parties to try mediation or alternative dispute resolution (ADR) services outside of court.
+A divorce can get complicated if the parties have property (real estate, automobiles, vacation property, pensions, jewelry, etc.) or minor children.
+Usually, the divorce can be done more quickly if the spouses agree on how to divide the property and handle custody and partenting time with the children.
+Many cases start out with a lot of disputes, but then the parties are able to reach an agreement.
+Parties often reach agreement after using alternative dispute resolution (ADR) services outside of court.
 NOTE: If you feel threatened by or unsafe with the other party, you may want to get legal advice or help from an advocate before using ADR.

-The law in MN Statute § 518.157 requires parents who have children together and who are getting divorced to attend a certified divorce education program if they do NOT agree on custody or parenting time (visitation).
-Children might also be required to go to a class.
-Ask your Court Administration about divorce education requirements for your court.
+The law in MN Statutes § 518.157 requires parents who have children together and who are getting divorced to attend a certified divorce education program if they do not agree on custody or parenting time (visitation).
+The judge may also order that the children attend a class.

 Fees & Costs